shahiddev/docker-k8s-workshop/Pre-requisites/Getting-started.md

 ## Hardware requirements

-PC with support for virtualisation (e.g. Windows 10 Pro with Hyper-V enabled) Mac (note: Workshop will be run using Windows so some commands may need to be adapted)
+PC with support for virtualisation (e.g. Windows 10 Pro with Hyper-V enabled) or if you're Windows 10 2004 you should be able to use Windows 10 Home configured to work with Docker Desktop (https://docs.docker.com/docker-for-windows/install-windows-home/).
+Mac (note: Workshop will be run using Windows so some commands may need to be adapted)

 ## Software